vegaprotocol/specs/specs/0026-auctions.md

 # Summary

-As of right now, vega implement continuous trading, in fact every time an order is places, vega evaluates it with the other side of the book and if the order cross a trade will result from it.
+As of right now, vega implements continuous trading, in fact every time an order is placed, vega evaluates it with the other side of the book and if the order crosses, a trade will result from it.
 This specification will introduce new trading modes for vega as auctions.

 # Guide-level explanation
-In comparison to continuous trading, the auction mode for a market, is a state of the orderbook where each order placed are just sitting on the book, for a given period of time or until some requirements are met (called `call period`), then the whole book is uncrossed.
+In comparison to continuous trading, the auction mode for a market, is a state of the orderbook where each order placed are just sitting on the book, for a given period of time or until some requirements are met (called `call period`), then the matching orders are uncrossed.

-Auctions purpose is to help with price discovery, and are mostly useful in very liquid market.
-In traditional market (where market open and close every day) we can find open an closing option for the price to stabilise at both ends.
+An auction's purpose is to help with price discovery, and are mostly useful in very liquid markets.
+In traditional markets (where markets open and close every day) we can run an open and closing auction for the price to stabilise at both ends.

 # Reference-level explanation
-As mentionned earlier, this specification introduce new trading modes.
+As mentioned earlier, this specification introduces new trading modes.
 A first one which purpose is to calibrate a market / help with price discovery when a new market is started.
 A second one meant to be trading only through auction called `Frequent batch auction`.

 ## First mode (name to be find, but it may just be actually the continuous trading changing to always start with an auction ?)
 This trading mode is very similar to the Continuous trading mode for a market.
-In this configuration, a market will start as in auction mode, then once the auction comes to an end the market will switch back to the continuous trading mode, and will stay like until there's a need for it to go in auction mode again (e.g: based on the price changes).
+In this configuration, a market will start in auction mode, then once the auction comes to an end the market will switch back to the continuous trading mode, and will stay like until there's a need for it to go in auction mode again (e.g: based on the price changes).
 A market cannot be in both mode at the same time and will trade ever in a auction or continuous trading.

-As a first implementation this feature is expected to only support starting the market in auctions, then once the auction reach an end, switch back to the continuous trading mode forever.
+As a first implementation this feature is expected to only support starting the markets in auctions, then once the auction reaches an end, switch back to the continuous trading mode forever.

 ## Frequent batch auction
 The frequent batch auction mode is a trading mode in perpetual auction, meaning that all uncrossing on the book is done at the end of auction period, then once this is done, and trades happen, a new auction period is started, and this forever until the market close.